Mayfield, Kentucky: Education

 Mid-Continent University, formerly Mid-Continent Baptist Bible College, was located just north of Mayfield off U.S. Route 45.
 It closed after the spring 2014 term due to alleged financial (aid) mismanagement.

-Mayfield Independent City School District was established on July 1, 1908, with the selection and meeting of its first Board Members, organized by Mr. W.J.
+Mayfield Independent City School District was established on July 1, 1908, with the selection and meeting of its first board members, organized by Mr. W.J.
 Webb.

-Mayfield High School has won 13 Kentucky High School Athletic Association football championships in classes A and AA in a total of 25 title game appearances.
-As of 2023, Mayfield is fourth nationally with 946 all-time wins.
-Mayfield High School mascot is "Cardinals".

-The Graves County High School Co-Ed Cheerleading Team won the titles of National Champions in 2006, 2007, 2009, 2010, and 2011 and State Champions in 2005, 2006, 2007 and 2008, 2010, and 2012.
-Graves County High School mascot is "Eagles".
+The District includes Mayfield High School.

 Mayfield has a lending library, the Graves County Public Library.

 Media

 Local media in Mayfield includes the Mayfield Messenger, a three-day (Sunday, Wednesday, Friday) newspaper.
 Radio stations WLLE, WNGO, and WYMC are licensed to Mayfield, though WLLE and WNGO mainly focus on the direct Paducah area.